lis05/Cotton/README.md

 ## Installation<a name="installation"></a>
 To make Cotton work, you have to build it first.

 Go to the root directory of the project.
-If you're building for the purpose of testing Cotton by writing some Cotton programs, uncomment the line with O3 and march=native optimizations.
+If you're building for the purpose of testing Cotton by writing some Cotton programs, uncomment the line with `O3` and `march=native` optimizations in the `CMakeLists.txt`.

 Create the build directory and cd into it:
 ```bash